-- Utilize language identification cards ("I speak" cards) which assist LEP persons in identifying their language needs; - Contact the contracted translation and interpretation provider listed in the internal agency Intranet for translation services once the language need has been identified.
+- Utilize language identification cards ("I speak" cards) which assist LEP individuals in identifying their language needs. - Contact the contracted translation and interpretation provider listed in the internal agency Intranet for translation services once the language need has been identified.

-Staff Training
+Employee Training

-As noted previously, all Colonial Behavioral Health staff are provided with a list of available language assistance services and additional information and referral resources, updated annually.
-All new hires receive training on assisting LEP persons as part of their sensitivity and customer service training.
+As noted previously, all Colonial Behavioral Health employees have access to all available language assistance services and additional information and referral resources, updated annually.
+All new hires receive training in assisting LEP individuals as part of their sensitivity and customer service training.
 This includes:

-- A summary of the transit agency's responsibilities under the DOT LEP Guidance; - A summary of the agency's language assistance plan; - A summary of the number and proportion of LEP persons in the agency's service area, the frequency of contact between the LEP population and the agency's programs and activities, and the importance of the programs and activities to the population; - A description of the type of language assistance that the agency is currently providing and instructions on how agency staff can access these products and services; and - A description of the agency's cultural sensitivity policies and practices.
+- A summary of the transit agency's responsibilities under the DOT LEP Guidance; - A summary of the agency's language assistance plan; - A summary of the number and proportion of LEP individuals in the agency's service area, the frequency of contact between the LEP population and the agency's programs and activities, and the importance of the programs and activities to the population; - A description of the type of language assistance that the agency is currently providing and instructions on how agency employees can access these products and services; and - A description of the agency's cultural sensitivity policies and practices per Policy #14: Personnel Policy.

-Also, all staff who routinely come into contact with customers, as well as their supervisors and all management staff, receive annual refresher training on policies and procedures related to assisting LEP persons.
+Also, all employees who routinely come into contact with individuals we serve, as well as their supervisors and management, receive annual refresher training on policies and procedures related to assisting LEP individuals.

-Providing Notice to LEP Persons
+Providing Notice to LEP Individuals

-LEP persons are notified of the availability of language assistance through the following approaches:
+LEP individuals are notified of the availability of language assistance through the following approaches: